wshobson/agents

 What is agents?

 agents is an open-source skill project.
-Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, and Gemini CLI
+Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, GitHub Copilot, and Gemini CLI

 How do I install agents?